Appdynamics/datapower-monitoring-extension/README.md

                     useBulkApi: true
         ```

-If `passwordEncrypted` is used, make sure to update the `encryptionKey` in `config.yml`.
-Please [refer here](Please read the extension documentation to generate encrypted password. https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-use-Password-Encryption-with-Extensions/ta-p/29397) for more details.
+If `encryptedPassword` is used, make sure to update the `encryptionKey` in `config.yml`.
+Please [refer here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-use-Password-Encryption-with-Extensions/ta-p/29397) for more details on password encryption.

    3.  **Domains** You have to set the domains from which you need the data from.
 You can choose between the properties `domains` or `domainsRegex`.
 If you dont know the domain name use `default` as shown.